griffeth-barker/griffeth-barker.github.io/_posts/2025-11-10-revisiting-my-first-script.md

   - Actually define functions that are called later in the script
   - Use Winget, chocolately, or another package manager instead of downloading installers from the web
   - Use proper indentation, formatting, etc.
+  - Not use aliases and expand full property names instead of using positional parameters

 # Wrapping Up
 It's tought to look back and cringe at the first scripts we wrote, but I think it offers a moment to pause and reflect on the progress we've made.
 There's always something to be learned.
 When I wrote that first script, I never imagined that I would end up spending so much of my time writing PowerShell, that it would carry me through my career up to this point, or that I'd be writing this blog or participating in such a great community.